Fox-ML-infrastructure/Fox-v1-infra/FLOWCHART.md

 Does the finance/budgeting/strategy department using Aurora

-adhere to the same LGBTQ+ protections as the institution?
+adhere to the same comprehensive minority protections as the institution (protecting ALL marginalized groups, not just one)?

  │